dirkjanvw/MoGAAAP/README.md

 git pull
 ```

-## Installing dependencies
+## Installing MoGAAAP
-The pipeline will work on any Linux system.
-First, we will install `conda` to manage all other dependencies.
+MoGAAAP will work on any Linux system and only requires `conda` to manage all other dependencies.

 ### Conda/mamba
 If not installed already, `conda`/`mamba` can be installed by following these instructions: